-BIAA Young Investigator Seed Grants support the background work needed for new lines of research, such as a literature search, methodology testing, or collection of pilot data.
-Applicants are expected to use the seed grant to prepare for larger funding from the National Institutes of Health (NIH), National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR), or other public or private source.
+Young Investigator Seed Grants support the background work needed to establish a line of research for a new investigator.
+The applicant must identify a mentor to assist them with the study.
+Applicants are expected to use the seed grant to prepare for larger funding from the National Institutes of Health (NIH), National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR), or other public or private sources.

-BIAA Brain Injury Scholar Seed Grants support Principle Investigators who wish to supplement an existing project by testing a new hypothesis, adding an additional cohort, or conducting a second statistical analysis of existing data.
-Please note that BIAA Scholar Grants are not intended to be a bridge between other grants.
+Brain Injury Scholar Seed Grants support experienced principle investigators who wish to supplement an existing project by testing a new hypothesis, adding an additional cohort, or conducting secondary analysis of existing data.
+Please note that BIAA Scholar Grants are not intended to be a bridge between other grant funding.

-BIAA Young Investigators must be nestled in a research institution or corporate or non-profit environment where sufficient guidance from experienced brain injury researchers is available.
-BIAA Scholars must be Principle Investigators on at least one project valued at $300,000 or more or have a record of published articles in peer-reviewed journals or other demonstration of scientific inquiry.
-All applicants must have adequate infrastructure to support the proposed project.
+Brain Injury Scholars must be principle investigators on at least one project valued at $300,000 or more or have a record of published articles in peer-reviewed journals or other demonstrated credentials in scientific inquiry.
+Applicants must have adequate infrastructure to support the proposed project.
 U.S. citizenship is required.

-All awardees must be willing to cooperate with the Brain Injury Association of America in promoting the Association’s research program.
+All grantees must be willing to cooperate with the Brain Injury Association of America in promoting the Association’s research program.

-Seed grants are funded up to $25,000 for one year with 80 percent of funds issued upon notice of grant award (or other flexible start date as noted below) and 20 percent issued upon receipt of a final report.
+Seed grants are funded up to $25,000 total for up to two years with 80 percent of funds issued upon notice of grant award (or other flexible start date as noted below) and 20 percent issued upon receipt of a final report.

 BIAA uses cloud-based grants management software for all aspects of the application process, including materials submission, reviews, and communication with applicants.
 There is a 2-stage process for seed grant applications: